haroldtreen/haroldtreen.github.io/_posts/2017-06-11-debugging-passive-aggressive-server.md

 By this point I'd be freaking out.
 My server uptime was losing 'nines' by the minute!

-So I would restart the machine and everything would be back to normal.
+My last resort was to restart the machine - that put everything back to normal.
 Phew! 😌

-...Until they weren't.
+...But only for so long.

 By the next day, the issue would be happening again 😫.